Rangers vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani will look for his ninth straight game with a hit in this contest.
-During his last 10 games he is batting .381 with four doubles, a triple, three home runs, four walks and eight RBI.
+- Ohtani has picked up at least one hit in nine straight games.
+During his last 10 games he is hitting .415 with four doubles, a triple, five home runs, five walks and 12 RBI.

 Ohtani Recent Games